-You’re frustrated because your new Lightning Cable won’t charge your iPhone.
+You’re frustrated because your new Lightning Cable has been broken out or is of poor quality and won’t charge your iPhone.
 As much of a nuisance as your iPhone not charging can be, there are many simple solutions that you can perform right now at home.
 Here are some of the best things to attempt when your iPhone won’t charge!

 Hard Reset Your iPhone

 One of the simplest and most common fixes for a malfunctioning iPhone is a hard reset.

 Resetting an iPhone is an easy process, but does vary slightly between older and newer models.
 If you use an earlier iPhone, like the 6S or SE, hard reset by pressing and holding the Home and power buttons at the same time.
 Keep holding until a white Apple logo appears on the screen, then let go.